-Mayor’s approach to Seattle police reforms could prolong court oversight, council members say
+Mayor’s approach to Seattle police reforms could prolong oversight, council members say; union offers to talk

 Durkan has hesitated to take that step, opting to form a five-member team of outside police consultants to help craft a response to the judge.
 Reform advocates fear that the mayor’s approach is aimed at convincing the judge that no changes are needed in the collective bargaining agreement (CBA).
 In their letter, the council members said Durkan’s actions could invite prolonged court oversight.

-“We believe that so long as the Executive Branch doubles-down on the perspective that the CBA’s current terms related to arbitration, investigation timelines and subpoena powers should be satisfactory to the Court, then we run the risk of remaining out of Full and Effective Compliance and under Court supervision for many years to come,” a draft of the letter states, referring to Robart’s concerns about the use of outside arbitrators to hear appeals by officers, manipulation of a 180-day deadline for completing internal investigations to help officers avoid discipline, and a narrowing of subpoena powers by the Police Department’s Office of Police Accountability.
+“We believe that so long as the Executive Branch doubles-down on the perspective that the CBA’s current terms related to arbitration, investigation timelines and subpoena powers should be satisfactory to the Court, then we run the risk of remaining out of Full and Effective Compliance and under Court supervision for many years to come,” the letter states.

+Robart has cited concerns about the use of outside arbitrators to hear appeals by officers, manipulation of a 180-day deadline for completing internal investigations to help officers avoid discipline, and a narrowing of subpoena powers by the Police Department’s Office of Police Accountability.

-Councilmember M. Lorena González, chair of the council’s public-safety committee, provided The Seattle Times a draft copy of the letter, which also was signed by Councilmembers Teresa Mosqueda and Lisa Herbold.
+Councilmember M. Lorena González, chair of the council’s public-safety committee, provided The Seattle Times a copy of the letter on Sunday, which also was signed by Councilmembers Teresa Mosqueda and Lisa Herbold.

 In an interview Sunday, González said the mayor’s office had not consulted the nine-member council about its strategy, despite the council’s crafting of landmark police-accountability legislation in 2017 that included reforms regarding appeals, timelines and subpoenas.
 Those reforms were eliminated by the collective bargaining agreement signed in November.